My Plantiful Cooking

 Helpful tips

-• Feel free to add some veggies to bump up the nutrient content of this stir-fry.
+• Add vegetables - Feel free to add veggies to bump up the nutrient content of this stir-fry.
 Cabbage, carrot, bell peppers, and broccoli are some great choices.
-Add them to the pan right after sauteing the aromatics, and cook until softened before adding tofu and other ingredients.
+You might need to double the sauce ingredients if a significant amount of veg is added.

 Nutrition